Auto Lease Calculator

 Explanation of How the Calculator Computes Monthly Leases

-A car leasable for 3 years has an agreed upon value of $25,000 after negotiations on the auto price (capitalized cost).
+Take a car leasable for 3 years and has an agreed-upon value of $25,000 after negotiations on the auto price (capitalized cost) as an example.
 The lending financial institution for the lease has placed a residual value of $12,500 on the car after the 3 years and has given the lessee an APR of 6% after a down payment of $5,000.
 Assume that the down payment is solely to reduce the capitalized cost, not as payment for any upfront fees.
 For simplicity's sake, assume that all fees are rolled into the auto price.
 The lessee is also willing to trade in a used car with a value of $2,000, and the transaction occurs in a state with a 6% tax rate.

 First, arrive at a true figure for the capitalized cost.
 In order to do this, subtract any trade-ins or down payments from the agreed-upon value of the car.
 If there are no trade-ins or down payments made, simply use the original agreed-upon value.